 In contrast, the Persian nomadic experience centered around a twice-annual migration between mountain and lowland pastures.
 Five tribes—the Qashqai, Afshar, Lurs, Kurdish, and Bakhtiari—and two confederacies—the Khamseh and the Shahsavan–wove a remarkable spectrum of tribal rugs.
 Each group offered distinctive, lively themes.

 Each of these tribal traditions had a remarkably long lineage.
-For example, the rugs of Armenian weavers living in the Caucasus garnered praise in the 5th century BC from the Greek historian Herodotus, who wrote about their “brilliant colors that will never fade”.
-The 10th century Arab geographer, Hudud al-‘Alam, emphatically stated that rugs were woven in Fārs (Qashqai territory), and in the 14th century, Moroccan explorer, Ibn Battuta mentioned that a green rug was spread before him when he visited the Bakhtiari governor.
+For example, the rugs of Armenian weavers living in the Caucasus garnered praise in the 5th century BC from the Greek historian Herodotus, who wrote about their “brilliant colors that will never fade.”
+The 10th century Arab geographer, Hudud al-‘Alam, emphatically stated that rugs were woven in Fārs (Qashqai territory), and in the 14th century, Moroccan explorer, Ibn Battuta mentioned that a green carpet was spread before him when he visited the Bakhtiari governor.

-Global appreciation of antique tribal rugs leapt from the collecting arena to a world-wide exposure in the 1960s and 70s when the art of indigenous peoples became valued.
+Global appreciation of antique tribal rugs leapt from the collecting arena to a worldwide exposure in the 1960s and 70s, when the art of indigenous peoples became valued.
 Significant inventories of noble tribal rugs regularly began to be seen in major auction houses.
-Today, the number of rare top-tier examples of 100 to 200 year-old rugs is perceptively diminishing, with late 18th century to early 19th century rugs now being displayed on museum walls with increasing frequency.
+Today, the number of rare top-tier examples of 100 to 200-year-old rugs is perceptively diminishing, with late 18th century to early 19th century rugs now being displayed on museum walls with increasing frequency.

 Qashqai: Qashqai rugs were woven by members of the Qashqai Confederacy, an ancient nomadic tribe migrating into the Zagros Mountains of the Fars region of Southern Persia.
 Divided into several clans, each of these tribal subgroups are associated with particular Qashqai rug compositions.
 In response to the barren terrain they inhabit, the Qashqai are devoted to surrounding themselves with color.
 The women wear layers of brilliantly dyed petticoats, especially when migrating!
 All of their needed trappings for their nomadic life are imbued with rich tonalities and designs.